London Oratory School: Other sports

-The Patronal Festival
+Patronal Festival

 The tradition of marking St Philip's feast day began in 1936.
-The School celebrates its patronal festival with a Pontifical High Mass in the Brompton Oratory on the feast of Saint Philip Neri, 26 May, or on the nearest Friday that falls during the Trinity term.
+The School celebrates its patronal festival with a Pontifical High Mass in Brompton Oratory on the feast of Saint Philip Neri, 26 May, or on the nearest Friday that falls during Trinity term.
 The Mass is followed immediately by the distribution of prizes to award winners and the presentation of ties and badges of office to the Senior Prefects by the outgoing Head of School.
 The official handing over of duties from the outgoing Senior Prefects to the incoming prefects occurs when the badges and ties of office are issued.
 All members of Staff traditionally wear full academic dress on this occasion.